 Assembly Bill 2766 (Sher) authorized MDAQMD to impose up to a $4 motor vehicle registration fee per vehicle licensed within the State of California to provide funds for air districts to meet new responsibilities mandated under the California Clean Air Act (CCAA).
 AB 2766 states that the fees shall be used to support district operated planning, monitoring, enforcement and technical studies necessary to implement the CCAA.

-Since the programs inception, MDAQMD has awarded close to 3.9 million dollars to creative and cost effective projects which reduce mobile source emissions in the District's boundaries.
+Since the program's inception, MDAQMD has awarded more than $11 million to creative and cost-effective projects which reduce mobile source emissions within the District's boundaries.